Today’s public servants face a climate of uncertain resources and shifting legislation.

 “I have yet to meet students and professionals working in the public sector who don’t possess this quality,” adds Helen.

 The feedback we receive from current students echos this point.
-Read one student’s account which explains why she decided to study with us.
+Read one student’s account which explains why she decided to study an Online Masters of Public Administration with us.

 3) An ability to engage others